anassYinssi/Auction-Fraud-Detection/README.md

 * **Precision, Recall, F1-Score**
 * **Matthews Correlation Coefficient (MCC)**
 * **Learning Curves**

-The AdaBoost model with RandomizedSearchCV achieved the highest performance with an MCC of 84%.

 # Deployment
 The final model was deployed using a Streamlit web application.
 The app allows users to: